 Congratulations, Denise, I will be in touch by email.

-Another stamp mentioned among the favourites was PB companions which features in today’s video.
+Another stamp mentioned among the favourites was PB companions which features in today’s card.

 After watercolouring on bristol cardstock I can recommend it.
 I wouldn’t choose it over hot pressed watercolour paper but it worked well and is more of a bright white, if you like that for your stamping.